wakgill/mkg/about.md

 I'm interested, in no particular order or completeness, in privacy, Bitcoin, science-fiction, Objectivism, credentialism, education, classical Latin and Greek, economics, capitalism, firearms, publishing, digital archiving, private security, private cities, Indieweb, and cypherpunks.

+I live intermittently in the mountains and farm country.

 ## Colophon

 This site has been my online home for a decade and has been published under a variety of URLs.
 It's written in static HTML and markdown, and built on Jekyll.